Jamal Adams returns to Seahawks practice wearing cast over his broken finger

 Even using only his right hand, Adams had a spirited practice Monday.
 Dropping into coverage during individual warmups, he tipped a ball to himself and caught it one-handed.

-During the first pass of the first 11-on-11 team period, Adam got a right finger (or two) on a Geno Smith throw intended for DK Metcalf to break up the play, then turned playfully toward the offensive sideline to celebrate.
+During the first pass of the first 11-on-11 team period, Adams got a right finger (or two) on a Geno Smith throw intended for DK Metcalf to break up the play, then turned playfully toward the offensive sideline to celebrate.

 “That’s Jamal, you know,” Smith said afterward.
-“Jamal Adams is one of the better safeties in the league, and (he’s) going to make us that much better.
+“Jamal Adams is one of the better safeties in the league, and [he’s] going to make us that much better.
 We’re just happy to have him back and healthy.”

-It was the same finger — along with his left ring finger — that he had surgically repaired earlier this spring.
+It was the same finger — along with his left ring finger — that he had surgically repaired this spring.
 Adams flew back home to Dallas to have his surgeon evaluate the new injury, Adams plans to wear the hard cast for the next several weeks.

 Another fan asked Adams if he needs surgery on his finger.